Content Produced in Partnership with Visit Florida and Visit Pasco

 Most people head to Africa for insane wildlife encounters, hoping to catch a sighting of the mystical “Big Five” — elephants, rhinos, buffalo, lions, and leopards.
 Beyond the mouse ears, most of Florida’s native species are more aquatic-based with manatee, dolphins, turtles, waterfowl, and alligators the real locals.
 What most people don’t realize though is Florida is one of the most geographically diverse states in the nation, which creates a number of habitats and ecosystems from farmland to beachfront.

-A lot of that diversity can be seen right in Pasco County, about an hour north of Tampa and Clearwater.
+A lot of that diversity can be seen right in Pasco County, about an hour drive north of Tampa and Clearwater.
 Home to five anchor cities, it’s known as Florida’s Sports Coast for its breadth of outdoor attractions and natural pursuits.
 With 24-miles of shoreline and 100,000 acres of wilderness, there’s no shortage of places to bike, kayak, hike, and play.
 But it’s also a place to see and interact with some of the most exotic species on the planet… right in the U.S.

 Welcome to Giraffe Ranch